diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

-The old UAV is defined in two parts: (i) the `iris_with_standoffs` model, which defines the vehicle structure; and (ii) the `iris_with_ardupilot` model, which includes the extends the `iris_with_standoffs` model by adding plugins need to fly it.
+The old UAV is defined in two parts: (i) the `iris_with_standoffs` model, which defines the vehicle structure; and (ii) the `iris_with_ardupilot` model, which includes the extends the `iris_with_standoffs` model by adding plugins needed to fly it.

 Because model inclusion is not (yet?) supported, the new model just combines